paraglider-project/paraglider/CONTRIBUTING.md

-# Contributing to Invisinets
+# Contributing to Paraglider

 Welcome to the repo!
-We're currently building Invisinets with a small cross-industry team.
+We're currently building Paraglider with a small cross-industry team.
 We'll update this guidance further as we move closer to being a public open source project.

 ## Creating issues